timteeee/grumbl/README.md

 ---
 ### TODO
-* About the Developer page
+* Convert Socket/Room Management to use the PostgresQL Adapter made available by Socket.io
+* Overhaul back end operations beyond mvp functionality
 * Handle when a user tries to join a room that is closed
 * Persistance of room state, such that if a user refreshes the page while in a room, their message history and current cards/which ones they have already looked at